Aquafina-water-bottle/jp-mining-note/docs/docs/modding.md

 - final steps:
     - use black to format all python files (TODO script)
-    - make sure tests run (maybe CI at some point, might be overkill atm though lmao)
+    - make sure tests run (maybe CI at some point)
     - update documentation (see wiki/ folder)